mickeyshaughnessy/TheanoDeepLearning/README.md

 Then, `pip install -r /path/to/requirements.txt`

-Note that to install pycurl on Mac OSX, the command `env ARCHFLAGS="-arch x86_64" pip install pycurl` was used separately.
+Note that to install pycurl on Mac OSX, the command `sudo env ARCHFLAGS="-arch x86_64" pip install pycurl` was used to install pycurl globally.